xorwow/ansible-vars/README.md

 ### Python library

-When using `ansible-vars` as a library, these are the relevant modules.
+When using `ansible-vars` as a library, import any of these modules from the `ansible_vars` module.

 #### vault module